 Talk: "Raman for structure elucidation of micro-structured polymers"

-Dr. Robert Brüll is group leader Material Analytics at the Fraunhofer Institute for Structural Durability and System Reliability.
+Robert Brüll is group leader Material Analytics at the Fraunhofer Institute for Structural Durability and System Reliability.
 He is responsible for the development of analytical methods for industrial application with a special focus on liquid chromatography and vibrational spectroscopic imaging.

 Talk: "Visualization of Statistical Raman Spectroscopy of Graphene Derivatives"

-Siegfried Eigler is Professor at Freie Universität Berlin, Institut of Chemistry and Biochemistry, Organic Chemistry, Berlin, Germany.
+Siegfried Eigler is Professor at Freie Universität Berlin, Institute of Chemistry and Biochemistry, Organic Chemistry, Berlin, Germany.
 In his research, he aims to control the chemistry of graphene and related materials.
 Another focus is the generation of new materials, which overcome current technological problems of solar cells, emission devices and medical diagnostics.